-- 1. Install the left side panel.
-The server may not power up with the side panel removed. - 2.
-Connect the monitor video cable to the embedded VGA connector if not already connected. - 3.
-Connect the previously removed cables, the monitor power cord, and the server power cord to the back of the server.
+- 1. Install the left side panel. - 2.
+Connect the monitor video cable to the on-board VGA connector in the rear of the unit if not already connected. - 3.
+Connect any previously removed cables, the monitor power cord, and the server power cord to the back of the server.